-Compensation paid to the Company's executive officers in 1995, as reflected in the foregoing tables, consisted essentially of base salary, cash bonuses, stock options, and Company contributions to the HEICO Savings and Investment Plan (the 'Plan').
-All employees of the Company and certain subsidiaries are eligible to participate in the Plan, but, under Federal regulations, certain employees of the Company (for HEICO, such employees include all executive officers who received a matching contribution to their Plan accounts) are limited in their participation.
+Compensation paid to the Company's executive officers in 1996, as reflected in the foregoing tables, consisted essentially of base salary, cash bonuses, stock options, and Company contributions to the HEICO Savings and Investment Plan (the "Plan").
+All employees of the Company and certain subsidiaries are eligible to participate in the Plan, but, under Federal regulations, certain employees of the Company (such employees include all executive officers who received a matching contribution to their Plan accounts) are limited in their participation.
 Further, all officers listed herein who are eligible to participate in the Plan contributed a portion of their compensation to the Plan in order to receive the maximum of the Company's contribution.

 Executive officers' base salaries are determined through the utilization of comparative industry data and numerous other considerations of individual performance and corporate goals.
-The following items are among the chief factors considered by the Committee in establishing base salaries for the Company's executive officers:
+The following items are among the chief factors considered by the Committee in establishing base salaries for the

-- 1) Compensation analysis reports from an independent consulting firm; - 2) Consultation with executives: - 3) Known industry standards;4) Local and geographic standards; - 5) Information obtained from local Chambers of Commerce; - 6) Private negotiation with key executives; - 7) Alternative employment opportunities available to executives;8) Industry knowledge and experience; - 9) Complexity and difficulty of responsibilities; and - 10) Past and expected future contributions to the Company's development.
+Company's executive officers: compensation analysis reports from an independent consulting firm; consultation with executives; known industry standards; local and geographic standards; private negotiation with key executives; alternative employment opportunities available to executives; industry knowledge and experience; complexity and difficulty of responsibilities; and past and expected future contributions to the Company's development.

 The Committee desires to reward management's success in meeting the goals set forth for the Company.
 Specifically, management had embarked on an ambitious product development program to expand HEICO Aerospace's product offering.
-Management met or exceeded its new product sales goals during 1994 as well as 1995 and is currently expected to meet or exceed those goals in 1996.
+Management met or exceeded its new product sales goals during each of the past three years and is currently expected to meet or exceed those goals in 1997.
 The new product development program is critical to the Company's earnings growth.
-The Committee notes that no cash bonuses were paid to executive officers in 1992 or 1993.
-Because, due in large measure to management's efforts, HEICO Aerospace's income from operations increased 67% in 1995, the Committee feels it is appropriate to reward certain executive officers for such success.
+Because, due in large measure to management's efforts, HEICO Aerospace's income from operations increased significantly in 1996 following a 67% increase in 1995, the Committee feels it is appropriate to reward certain executive officers for such success.
+Much of the Company's earnings growth resulted from HEICO Aerospace's income gains.